metodi96/avax-tutorial-nft/README.md

     }
 ```

-You can see that again we have a struct for the Listing of a NFT.
+You can see that again we have a struct for the **Listing** of a NFT.
 We use it to define who has listed a NFT and for what price.
-We have again some mappings to keep track of vital information such as to which token id a listing belongs to, whether the token id has been listed as we do not want any double listings of the same NFT and also we have a mapping to keep track of the address that can claim the NFT after it has been listed.
+We have again some mappings to keep track of vital information such as to which token id a listing belongs to, whether the token id has been listed, as we do not want any double listings of the same NFT and also we have a mapping to keep track of the address that can claim the NFT after it has been listed.
 This is of course the owner of the item.
 We need this, because you will see in a bit that we transfer the NFT to the smart contract when listing it, thus making the smart contract the new owner.
 We have some events for the different functions, namely for listing, cancelling a listing and buying an item.
 The new concepts which you see here are the modifiers.
 These can be appended as function modifiers to the functions and act exactly the same as the require() statements.
 They are usually used to prevent writing the same conditions for different functions or restricting access only to specific addresses.
 In this case we have two modifiers.
 The first one is used to prevent other addresses from listing a token which they do not own, whereas the second one is used for allowing only the address that has listed the token to cancel the listing.

 * The **listItem(uint256 tokenId, uint256 price)** function: